Therapy at Wilds lodge

-Her therapeutic experience ranges from working in a specialised school for children in foster care and adoption, to mainstream education, and more recently, before starting here at Wild Lodge, ran a counselling service in a primary school in South London.
+Her therapeutic experience ranges from working in a specialised school for children in foster care and adoption, working in mainstream education, and running a counselling service for a children's charity in a primary school in South London.

 NSPCC - The leading children's charity fighting to end child abuse in the UK and Channel Islands.

 Childline - A wealth of information and resources for all things child related.